uchicago-dsi/climate-cabinet-campaign-finance-tracker/data/README.md

 - Trasactions required to report and itemize: Contributions received from any particular source in excess of $200 within a calendar year

 - Limitation:
-    1. This new dataset only covers contributions made to candidates, i.e., all recipients are candidates
-    2. Only covers contributions over 200$ by MN campaign finance regulation
+    1. Only covers contributions over 200$ by MN campaign finance regulation
-    3. This dataset only dates back to 1998.
+    2. This dataset only dates back to 1998.
 Pre-1998 is not digitized so access to that data is limited to paper reports.

 - Additional information: